freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

 To do:
- - Check that the citations are going to the right place in the DB.
+ - change the link on the case page to say Download Original > At Resource.org
  - Check that the scraper still works.

 When deploying: